NCI-GDC/gdc-mutation-indexer/tests/integration/data/README.md

 # Integration Test Data
-As we update the dictionary and its downstream gdc-models, it is important that we keep the in the test up to date with the structures in the mappings contained in gdc-models.
-Hence, this CLI exposes functions for ensuing this.
+As we update the dictionary and its downstream gdc-models, it is important that we keep the tests up to date with the structures in the mappings contained in gdc-models.
+Hence, this CLI exposes functions for ensuring this.

 ### Contents
 - [Remove Vestigial Data](#remove-vestigial-data)